Cheap Things to do in Sydney in 2024

 Watch the Sunrise from a Sydney Beach

 Sydney does a magnificent sunrise – my favourite spots are Bondi, Mahon Pool near Maroubra or Turimetta Beach near Narrabeen on the Northern Beaches.

 Visit the Botanic Gardens

 With its waterfront setting, 55 sculptures and 3,964 trees, Sydney’s Royal Botanic Gardens are worth a couple of hours of exploration.
 There are free tours several times a week at 10.30 am and 1 pm Mon-Friday or pack a picnic and enjoy the view.

 Ride a Sydney ferry to Manly

-Do it on a Sunday for $8.15 with your Opal card if money is tight.
+Do it on a weekend for $8.40 if money is tight.
 This 30-minute trip will cover a good part of the harbour, and as a bonus, you get to visit one of Sydney’s iconic northern beaches.
 If you want to make a day of it, continue around to North Head Scenic Reserve.

 Take in some history of The Rocks